ddellacosta/friend-interactive-form-tutorial/README.md

 # A Friend Tutorial, Using the `interactive-form` Workflow

-As a Ruby on Rails developer, I've long been accustomed to having amazing, open-source libraries available for getting a web app up and running quickly.
-And one of the most important requirements of most web apps is providing some form of authentication and authorization.
-In the Ruby on Rails eco-system, this includes great libraries like Devise, Warden, CanCan, and more.
+One of the most important requirements of most web apps is providing some form of authentication and authorization.
+And as a Ruby on Rails developer, I've long been accustomed to having amazingly full-featured open-source libraries available for getting a web app up and running quickly; libraries like Devise, Warden, CanCan, and more.

-Doing web app development in Clojure, at the present time the tools are not nearly at the same state of maturity.
-Earlier this year, while considering the challenge of providing a generalized, modular system for authentication and authorization, Chas Emerick introduced a library called [Friend][1] which aims to provide some of the necessary foundation for providing this kind of system.
+For web app development in Clojure, at the present time the tools are not nearly at the same state of maturity.
+However earlier this year, while considering the challenge of providing a generalized, modular system for authentication and authorization, Chas Emerick introduced a library called [Friend][1] which aims to provide some of the necessary foundation for providing this kind of system, along the lines of other frameworks already present in other language eco-systems.

+## What is Friend?

-To see Friend in action, I'll write a simple login form using [Compojure][2], with the good old email + password credentials setup.
+Rather than [explaining it in detail][1], I'll engage in the "show don't tell" method.
+In the following tutorial, I'll write a simple login form using [Compojure][2], with the good old email + password credentials setup to show you how Friend can be plugged into a Clojure web app quite simply.

-To see Friend's authentication working right away, we can write a very simple app in Compojure, which does nothing other than prevent an un-authenticated user from accessing a page with a simple authorization applied:
+To see Friend's authentication working right away, we can simply wrap some of our Compojure functions in the authentication and authorization filters which Friend provides.
+The example below does nothing other than prevent an un-authenticated user from accessing a page with a simple authorization applied to it:

 ````clojure
 (defroutes app-routes